Friday, August 30, 2024

 Handyong (Handiog) is a mythological Hero in Philippine mythology, specifically in Bicol.
 The Towering Hero of Ibalong, depending on the version of the story some say he has blood from or descended from the ''Tawong Lipod'' apsaras or apsara (Sanskritअप्सरा)

-Handiong, the central figure in Bicol mythology, is a legendary hero who played a crucial role in the transformation of the land.
+Handiong, in Bicol mythology, is a legendary hero who played a crucial role in the transformation of the land.
 Arriving in Bicol after Baltog, Handiong became the most famous among the tawong-lipod.
 He embarked on a heroic journey, clearing the region of menacing creatures such as one-eyed, three-throated beasts, winged sharks, wild carabaos, and man-eating crocodiles.A significant adversary in Handiong's quest was Oryol, a beautiful demigoddess with the lower part of her body resembling a giant snake.
 Despite attempts to trap her, Oryol's intelligence thwarted the efforts, leading to a captivating battle.
 Eventually, the two warriors gained mutual respect and fell in love.
 Oryol, with her serpent form, revealed the secrets of governing the lands to Handiong.Together, Handiong and Oryol cleaned the land of monsters, leading to the flourishing of Bicol.
 Their triumph over giant crocodiles, known as Buwaya, turned the Bicol River red with blood.
 The survivors, including Sarimao, were banished and sealed away inside Mount Kulasi.

 Handiong